paulpoot/forward/README.md

 - Next.js with strict Typescript setup
 - Storybook
 - Jest and Testing Library
+  - Includes some ready to use scripts to collect code coverage and open the coverage report
 - SASS
 - normalize.css
 - Husky with Commitlint set to conventional commits